dimitar-stoev/dimitar-stoev/README.md

 # More about me [Dimitar Stoev](https://stoev.dev)

-My name is Dimitar Stoev and I am a software engineer covering the entire field of developing from web applications, web technologies  and basic representative websites to mobile applications.
+My name is Dimitar Stoev, and I'm a software engineer with a passion for developing a wide range of applications, from web technologies and representative websites to mobile applications.
+I'm a productivity geek with a strong belief in the hustle culture, and I strive to get things done on time with a high-quality product spirit.

-I have been working in the field of Internet technologies since 2018 and am currently working for one of the biggest companies in the east coast of the republic of Bulgaria.
-I am a productivity geek and a strong believer of the hustle culture.
-Purpose driven with  get-it-done, on-time and high-quality product spirit!

-I am also a strong believer in open source and free education.
-I believe in real value.
-That is one of the reasons I started Open Source Society University.
-A community from engineers to engineers.
-It is exciting to live in times, when getting access to value is so free and open.
+I'm a strong believer in open source and free education, and that's why I started the Open Source Society University.
+I'm excited to live in a time when access to value is so free and open, and I'm dedicated to giving back to the community.

-Getting the skills and understanding of how technologies work and are implemented on the lower level is important to provide better and high quality service and consultation.

-I prefer to work with serious technologies and write quality and well tested code.
-My preferred stack is Angular and VueJS in the front-end and NestJS, Express.js in the back end.
+I believe that understanding how technologies work and are implemented at a lower level is essential to providing better, high-quality service and consultation.
+That's why I prefer to work with serious technologies and write quality, well-tested code.
+My preferred stack includes Angular and VueJS on the frontend, and NestJS and Express.js on the backend.

+Currently, I'm working on an open source SaaS CRM with options to create estimations and invoices, and I'm excited to share it with the community.
+My goal is to create a system that is easy to use, customizable, and integrates with popular payment gateways for easy payment processing.
+I'm always eager to connect with other developers and entrepreneurs, so feel free to reach out and say hi!

 <br/>